-- the meeting must be independent and impartial, and should be seen to be so - no Academy Councillor/ Trustee may sit on the committee if they have had a prior involvement in the complaint or in the circumstances surrounding it.
+• the meeting must be independent and impartial, and should be seen to be so

+No governor / trustee may sit on the committee if they have had a prior involvement in the complaint or in the circumstances surrounding it.

-- the aim of the meeting should be to resolve the complaint and achieve reconciliation between the school and the complainant - we recognise that the complainant might not be satisfied with the outcome if the meeting does not find in their favour.
-It may only be possible to establish the facts and make recommendations. - many complainants will feel nervous and inhibited in a formal setting - parents/carers often feel emotional when discussing an issue that affects their child. - extra care needs to be taken when the complainant is a child/young person and present during all or part of the meeting - careful consideration of the atmosphere and proceedings should ensure that the child/young person does not feel intimidated. - the committee should respect the views of the child/young person and give them equal consideration to those of adults. - if the child/young person is the complainant, the committee should ask in advance if any support is needed to help them present their complaint.
-Where the child/young person's parent is the complainant, the committee should give the parent the opportunity to say which parts of the meeting, if any, the child/young person needs to attend. - the parent should be advised that agreement might not always be possible if the parent wishes the child/young person to attend a part of the meeting that the committee considers is not in the child/young person's best interests. - the welfare of the child/young person is paramount.
+• the aim of the meeting should be to resolve the complaint and achieve reconciliation between the school and the complainant many complainants will feel nervous and inhibited in a formal setting extra care needs to be taken when the complainant is a child/young person and present during all or part of the meeting

+We recognise that the complainant might not be satisfied with the outcome if the meeting does not find in their favour.
+It may only be possible to establish the facts and make recommendations.

+Parents/carers often feel emotional when discussing an issue that affects their child.

+Careful consideration of the atmosphere and proceedings should ensure that the child/young person does not feel intimidated.

+The committee should respect the views of the child/young person and give them equal consideration to those of adults.

+If the child/young person is the complainant, the committee should ask in advance if any support is needed to help them present their complaint.
+Where the child/young person's parent is the complainant, the committee should give the parent the opportunity to say which parts of the meeting, if any, the child/young person needs to attend.

+However, the parent should be advised that agreement might not always be possible if the parent wishes the child/young person to attend a part of the meeting that the committee considers is not in the child/young person's best interests.

+• the welfare of the child/young person is paramount.